appliedaistudio/solution_readme-template/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
+_Keep this section only if the project is open source..._

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.